 (See An OCA mission where fighters operate as part of a strike package in close proximity to the A/S strike aircraft..)

 An Offensive Counter Air.
-An A/A mission where fighters preemptively seek aerial engagements with an adversary, typically over their territory. mission where fighters operate as part of a strike package in close proximity to the A/S strike aircraft.
+An A/A mission where fighters preemptively seek aerial engagements with an adversary, typically over their territory. mission where fighters operate as part of a strike package in close proximity to the Air-to-Surface.
+A general term for the missions and/or equipment involved in the aerial attack of surface (land or sea) targets. strike aircraft.

 An aerial formation where two aircraft fly 1 to 1.5 miles abeam each other, headed in the same direction, and from level up to several thousand feet off each other’s altitude.